ZhijingY/ESE519-lab2/README.md

 I have downloaded [Visual Studio Code](https://code.visualstudio.com/download).
 Visit the website, and downloaded the macOS version.

 I used Homebrew to install all the other softwares.
-If you don't have Homebrew yet, you can folllow the instruction given in the Pico C SDK Getting Started Guide.
+If you don't have Homebrew yet, you can folllow the instruction given in the Pico SDK Getting Started Guide.
 The magic command for installing brew is given as:

 ```
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"